 Therefore, more than 150 swamps in our country are under protection.

-(Back to SLIDE 4)
+(Return to SLIDE 4)

-What ecosystem are you familiar with?
+What ecosystem did you meet?

 What new and interesting things did you learn about the swamp?